Writer & Editor, BioTalent Canada

 The global COVID-19 pandemic will go down in the history books — although perhaps “e-books” would be more appropriate in this day and age — as a crisis unlike anything seen in more than 100 years.
 And the bio-economy hasn’t been immune to the economic impacts of COVID-19.

-Yet, amidst all of the challenges, opportunities have emerged that would’ve seemed impossible a year ago.
-Vaccinations have been developed, approved, and rolled out in a fraction of the time to which even the industry was accustomed.
+Yet, amidst all the challenges, opportunities have emerged that previously seemed impossible.
+Vaccinations have been developed, approved, and rolled out in a fraction of the time to which the industry was accustomed.
 But something even more revolutionary is how this pandemic has galvanized entire industries and thousands of businesses to rethink, adapt, and pivot — if even for a short period of time — to become part of the bio-economy.

 We’re all in this together

 Prior to COVID-19, BioTalent Canada has had a successful track record of delivering the Student Work Placement Program (SWPP) wage subsidies in the bioscience industry.
-Since 2017, it has helped more than 2,800 students find placements through SWPP within more than 1,000 biotech and health care organizations.
+Since 2017, it has helped more than 6,500 students find placements through SWPP in biotech and health care organizations.

 Industries are diverse ecosystems

-What’s important to understand, and something that became very clear over the past year, is that for biotech and health care sectors to be successful, they need to be viewed as a separate yet interdependent ecosystem with a variety of closely-aligned job descriptions and critical skill sets.
+What’s important to understand, and something that became very clear over the past year, is that for health and bioscience sectors to be successful, they need to be viewed as a separate yet interdependent ecosystem with a variety of closely aligned job descriptions and critical skill sets.
 As demands continue to increase, more opportunities for careers in both sectors will appear.

-There’s a distinction to be made between the sectors.
-They need each other to thrive because biotech creates the innovation that health care utilizes and delivers.
-Either way, there’s a need well beyond the lab coats.
-And wage subsidies can help companies bring on students to assist with business development, marketing, finance, and a host of other non-STEM functions.
+There is a distinction to be made between the sectors.
+They need each other to thrive, because biotech creates the innovation that health care utilizes and delivers.
+Either way, there’s a need well beyond just lab coats.
+Wage subsidies can help companies bring on students to assist with business development, marketing, finance, and a host of other non-STEM functions.